 During the ten years from 2012 to 2021, drunk-driving crashes claimed an average of approximately 10,850 lives annually.
 These fatalities accounted for 31% of all U.S. traffic-related deaths.
 Alcohol intoxication accounted for over 34% of bicycle incidents.

-In this article, we’ll delve into the complex realm of bicycle DUIs and help you navigate the legal boundaries.
+In this article, we’ll look at the limits of bicycle DUIs under state law.
 So, can you get a DUI on a bike?
 Let’s find out.

-Let’s delve into the specifics of what constitutes a DUI and whether can you get a DWI on a bicycle.
+Let’s get into the details of what constitutes a DUI and whether can you get a DWI on a bicycle.